How Do You Get Rid Of The Coffee Jitters?

 Coffee jitters are caused by the intake of excess caffeine in your system.
 Jitters refer to a physical sensation of feeling a rush then a sudden crash of energy.

-This sensation can make people feel unsettled and making it hard to concentrate.
+This sensation can make people feel unsettled and make it hard to concentrate.

 Caffeine ultimately disrupts the circulatory system and can cause several side effects.